-The Canadian Massage Therapy Alliance membership recognizes that a strong health care system is guided by evidence‐informed decision‐making.
+The Canadian Massage Therapy Association membership recognizes that a strong health care system is guided by evidence‐informed decision‐making.
 Research evidence is essential to advance the knowledge related to massage therapy as a healthcare service in every community.

 CMTA supports and promotes the development of effective and well‐resourced research capacity both within and outside the profession.
-The Alliance works to advance a collaborative research agenda, empower alliance member involvement in research, disseminate research knowledge and conduct research related to professional issues in order to inform the public/private health sector and to advance social policy.
+The Association works to advance a collaborative research agenda, empower alliance member involvement in research, disseminate research knowledge and conduct research related to professional issues in order to inform the public/private health sector and to advance social policy.

 FARMh: The Role of Registered Massage Therapists in the Assessment of Farmer and Rancher Mental Health is part of the larger multi-method study – The Farmer and Rancher Mental Health Initiative which seeks to identify key features needed for a mental health support system for farmers and ranchers.